HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Model architecture

-By combining the segment merging and window transformer layer, we get the basic block of the hierarchical encoder~(\ie the blue block in Figure \ref{fig:main_arch}).
-Assuming $(\mathbf{H}^i)^{l}_{enc}\in\mathbb{R}^{P^l\times d^l}$ is the representation of time series $i$ after block $l$~($l\geq 1$) of the encoder, the $(l+1)$th block is computed as:
+By combining the segment merging and window transformer layer, we get the basic block of the hierarchical encoder~(i.e., the blue block in Fig. \ref{fig:main_arch}).
+Assuming $(\mathbf{H}^i)^{l}_{\mathrm{enc}}\in\mathbb{R}^{P^l\times d^l}$ is the representation of series $i$ after block $l$~($l\geq 1$) of the encoder, the $(l+1)$th block is computed as

-where $(\mathbf{H}^i)^{l+1}_{enc}\in\mathbb{R}^{P^{l+1}\times d^{l+1}}$ is the representation of time series $i$ after block $l+1$ of the encoder. $P^{l+1}=\frac{P^l}{2}$ is the number of tokens after $(l+1)$th layer, and $d^{l+1}=2d^{l+1}$ is the hidden dimension.
+where $(\mathbf{H}^i)^{l+1}_{\mathrm{enc}}\in\mathbb{R}^{P^{l+1}\times d^{l+1}}$ is the representation of time series $i$ after block $l+1$ of the encoder. $P^{l+1}=\frac{P^l}{2}$ is the number of tokens after $(l+1)$th layer, and $d^{l+1}=2d^{l+1}$ is the hidden dimension.

-\textbf{Prediction Layer.} Assuming there are $S$ blocks in the encoder, HUTFormer makes an intermediate prediction with a linear layer:
+\textbf{Prediction layer.} Assuming there are $S$ blocks in the encoder, HUTFormer makes an intermediate prediction with a linear layer:

 where $P^S$ is the number of tokens after the $S$th block. $\hat{\mathbf{Y}}^i\in\mathbb{R}^{T_f\times C}$ is the prediction of time series $i$.
 Considering the prediction from all $N$ time series, $\hat{\mathcal{Y}}^{enc}\in\mathbb{R}^{T_f\times N\times C}$, we compute the Mean Absolute Error~(MAE) as regression loss to train the hierarchical encoder: